 This is not just some pre-trib warm up!
 The terror of tribulation is horrific and grievous and soon it will spread.
 The Bible is focused on the Middle East and Africa.
 It always has been.
 Some people even forget Egypt is in Africa.
 Just ask the Believers who have lost friends and family members there... but you better get ready to duck if you doubt their tribulation.

 In Nigeria, Boko Haram's radically extreme Islamists have machine gunned and fire bombed whole Christian congregations, killing worshipers while in church groups or schools.
 The often are killing hundreds over their weekend sprees of death and the many of those Christians that have lost their lives have been women and children.

-They have targeted the slaughter of many Christian pastors and even executed the children of Muslims that have converted to Christianity.
+They have targeted the slaughter of many local Christian village pastors and executed the children of Muslims that have converted to Christianity.
 These murders and assassinations have gone on for well over a year in Nigeria.
 The 5th Seal broke in the Sudan in 1983 when Government of Sudan and the Sudan's People Liberation Movement began their tribulation.